EchoMAV/mk1_deploy/README.md

 # Echomav MavnetProxy Deployment

-## Depracated - now moved to the echomav github repo mk1_deploy

 ## Dependencies

 will be installed automatically by during a `make install` assuming you have an internet connection

 ## Installation